ckeditor/ckeditor5/docs/installation/frameworks/vuejs-v3.md

 **Note:** Because the destruction of the editor is promise–driven, this event can be fired before the actual promise resolves.

+### `disableTwoWayDataBinding`

+Allows disabling the two-way data binding mechanism.
+The default value is `false`.

+The reason for the introduction of this option are performance issues in large documents.
+After enabling this flag, the `v-model` directive, wil no longer update the connected value whenever editor's data is changed.

+This option allows the integrator to disable the default behavior and only call the {@link module:core/editor/utils/dataapimixin~DataApi#getData `editor.getData()`} method on demand, which prevents the slowdowns.
+You can read more in the [relevant issue](https://github.com/ckeditor/ckeditor5-vue/issues/246).

 ```html
 <ckeditor :editor="editor" @destroy="onEditorDestroy"></ckeditor>
 ```